 3 Reasons to Avoid the Urge to Pull Your Money Out of the Market

 If you ever get to that point, call you wealth manager (who will talk you down off the ledge!).
 While market volatility can be unsettling, taking your money out of the market altogether can have a significant negative impact on your long-term financial security.
-Here are just a few reasons why it’s important to stay invested in the financial markets through periods of volatility.
+Following are just a few reasons it’s important to stay invested in the financial markets throughout periods of volatility.

 #1 – Time in the market smooths out the volatility of returns.